k8sstormcenter/honeycluster/README.md

 ## Your Traces
 This paragraph is about choosing tetragon tracingpolicies that work for you.
 See subfolder `/traces`

+Coming soon: examples and how to test it locally
 ## Your Logs
 This paragraph is about application and networking logs.
 WIP

+Coming soon: examples and how to test it locally
 ## Your IoCs (mapping and matching)
 INSERT LINK TO THREATINTEL REPO HERE

+Coming soon
 ## Explorative analysis
 INSERT Video-Clip from KCD Munich HERE

+Coming soon

 ## (B) Experiment to detect Leaky Vessel on live clusters
+We show a simple and unspecific detection of Leaky Vessel via Supply Chain (cf .KubeCon Europe 2024) and an elaborate breach using Leaky Vessel for `priviledge escalation` (cf. KCD Munich 2024).

-No additional cluster instrumentation is needed, no specific assumptions etc were made.
+No additional cluster instrumentation was needed, no specific assumptions etc were made.

 The video below shows the poisoning of a registry with an image exploiting CVE-2024-21626 "Leaky-Vessel" by tagging and pushing the poisoned image with identical name/tag as the original image.
 (This is a type of Supply Chain Attack).